Granville Woods

-Granville Tailer Woods (April 23, 1856 - January 30, 1910) was an American inventor who held more than 60 patents in the United States.
+Granville Tailer Woods (April 23, 1856 - January 30, 1910) was an American inventor who held more than 50 patents in the United States.
 He was the first African American mechanical and electrical engineer after the Civil War.
 Self-taught, he concentrated most of his work on trains and streetcars.
 One of his inventions is the Synchronous Multiplex Railway Telegraph, a variation of the induction telegraph that relied on ambient static electricity from existing telegraph lines to send messages between train stations and moving trains.

 Granville T. Woods invented and patented Tunnel Construction for the electric railroad system, electrical rollercoasters.

 Early life

 Granville T. Woods was born to Martha J. Brown and Cyrus Woods.
 He had a brother named Lyates and a sister named Rachel.
 His mother was part Native American, and his father was African American.
-Granville attended school in Columbus, Ohio, until age 10 but had to leave due to his family's poverty, which meant he needed to work; he served an apprenticeship in a machine shop and learned the trades of machinist and blacksmith.
+Granville attended school in Columbus, Ohio, until age 10 but had to leave due to his family's poverty, which meant he needed to work.
+He served an apprenticeship in a machine shop and learned the trades of machinist and blacksmith.
 Some sources of his day asserted that he also received two years of college-level training in "electrical and mechanical engineering", but little is known about where he might have studied.

 Career

 In 1872, Woods obtained a job as a fireman on the Danville and Southern Railroad in Missouri.
 He eventually became an engineer and in December 1874, moved to Springfield, Illinois, where he worked at a rolling mill, the Springfield Iron Works.
 He studied mechanical and electrical engineering in college from 1876 to 1878.

 In 1878, he took a job aboard the steamer "Ironsides" and became chief engineer within two years.
-When he returned to Ohio, he became an engineer with the Dayton and Southwestern Railroad in southwestern Ohio.
-He moved to Cincinnati, Ohio in 1880, and established his business as an electrical engineer and an inventor.
+When he returned to Ohio, he became an engineer with the Dayton and Southwestern Railroad in Ohio.
+He moved to Cincinnati, Ohio in 1880, and established his own business as an electrical engineer and inventor.
 After receiving the multiplex telegraph patent, he reorganized his Cincinnati company as the Woods Electric Co.

 In 1892, he moved his research operations to New York City, where he was joined by his brother, Lyates Woods, who also had several inventions.